-As for the two previous modules, please come along prepared for Module 3 - having read the pre-reading (outlined below) and ready with questions and comments about the reading.
+As for the two previous modules, it is important that you read the following articles and prepare your questions and comments about them:

 We hope that you are enjoying the programme so far.
 As you are now two-thirds of the way through the core elements of Leading for the Future, we hope that you are already experiencing tangible benefits from the learning and development in which you have been involved so far.

 "Bakens" and Action Planning

 As you focus on creating vision and momentum for change on the "wicked" or complex issues you may be facing, it is helpful to consider the use of action planning tools.
 These tools can be helpful in focusing on how to make the change happen.
 In the programme, we will continue to explore the use of the "Bakens" (reference: the Netherlands Pedagogical Institute) model for this purpose.
 The best starting point for developing your understanding of the "Bakens" model is the article by Malcolm Young.